Tellusant/docs/articles-posts/horns-dilemma-2.md

 ---
 ¹ Note that not everyone can propose frameworks.
 Only the authorities can.
 That is, people with a long and distinguished career in the subject matter; typically associate and full professors or their equivalents.
 I consider myself such an authority in this knowledge domain, so hence my new framework.

 I learned this the hard way 25 years ago.
 Early in my doctoral studies I suggested a framework.
 A professor said "who are the authorities you cite for this framework?"
 I said "I created it."
 He responded " how dare you compare yourself to the authorities?
 You are are a lowly doctoral student and cannot offer anything.
-Prove yourself first."
+Prove yourself first: read read read - write write write, and you may get there."

 [2025-11-07]